mrwilljackson/tappr/docs/api/README.md

 - `brews` - Stores brew (beer) information with both `api_brew_uuid` and `brew_uuid` fields
 - `reviews` - Stores brew reviews with references to brews using the `api_brew_uuid` field
+- `recipes` - Stores recipe information with deterministic UUIDs generated from platform, author, and name

 For detailed information about how API data is mapped to the database schema, please refer to: